ysrhee6199/Ultra-Fast-Lane-Detection/README.md

 ## Further documentation
-For Install / getting started / HOWTOs / etc please see the **full documentation.**
+For Install / getting started / HOWTOs / etc please see the **full documentation** in the docs directory.